There is no single, prescribed Anthroposophical art style.

 [R. R., 2009.]

 Drawings that accompany Anthroposophical texts often consist of multiple, parallel lines.
 These "shaded drawings" suggest the permeability of phenomena, their openness to spirit.
-This "technique taught in Waldorf schools in which the picture is built up by drawing short, slanting lines [evokes] creative, dynamic forces at work in nature."
+This is a "technique taught in Waldorf schools in which the picture is built up by drawing short, slanting lines [evokes] creative, dynamic forces at work in nature."